People like Fads…

 If you are licensed nurse who has a passion for fitness and you can understand this concept, then let's create your own program (fad)!
 (Start your program now!)

-My goal is to get your clients to experience a Short Term Win (STW) which statistically brings about a lasting change rather than fear, force and facts do.
+My goal is to get your clients to experience a Short Term Win (STW) which statistically brings about a lasting change rather than what fear, force and facts do.
 (Change or Die, A. Deutschman) The "feeling of change" has staying power over the "knowledge of change".

 So, how do we get their attention to think about exercising again…with Fads.